thomasgtaylor/how.wtf/content/post/2023-03-05-how-to-remove-or-delete-a-ppa-in-ubuntu.md

 ---
-title: How to remove or delete a PPA in Ubuntu
-date: 2023-03-05T01:15:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-05 01:15:00-04:00
 description: How to remove or delete a PPA (Personal Package Archive) in Debian-based distributions.
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to remove or delete a PPA in Ubuntu
 ---

 PPAs (Personal Package Archive) are third-party collections of packages built and maintained by users.